Michael-Kornilich/detergent_tracker/README.md

 }
 ```

-(Unit of volume: whatever as long as consistent over all parameters.)
+(Unit of volume: whatever, as long as consistent over all parameters.)

 Adding other options will result in an error, which can be fixed automatically by using `--reset` flag and resetting the
 config.